A quick quiz for all you garden lovers out there. What does hummingbird sage attract?

 Native Salvia spathacea can be found in shady areas and on grassy slopes, but it is also a favorite border planting in butterfly and rock gardens or as a ground cover under shady oak trees and other dense foliage.

-A member of the mint family, it appeals not only to the eye, but to the nose as well with bright, green, oblong-shaped, downy-textured leaves that produce an aromatic, fruity scent.
+A member of the mint family, it appeals not only to the eye but also to the nose with bright, green, oblong-shaped, downy-textured leaves that produce an aromatic, fruity scent.

 Flowers grow on tall, often 30-inch spikes, and their natural colors run from deep rose to deep burgundy.
-However, several cultivars have been developed in shades of magenta, crimson, apricot and even sunny yellow.
+However, several cultivars have been developed in magenta, crimson, apricot, and even sunny yellow shades.
 (More about that later.)

 Growth and Care

-A perennial herb and evergreen, these plants are amazingly easy to care for, and while they can be propagated by seed, it is far more quick and efficient to dig up healthy rhizomes from a flourishing area and replant them elsewhere to start a new colony.
+A perennial herb and evergreen, these plants are amazingly easy to care for.
+While they can be propagated by seed, it is far more quick and efficient to dig up healthy rhizomes from a flourishing area and replant them elsewhere to start a new colony.